Flops and Clusters in the Homological Minimal Model Program: Introduction

 \end{prop} The technical assumptions in \ref{SY NS formula intro} hold for flopping contractions, and they also hold automatically for any noncommutative crepant resolution (=NCCR) or maximal modification algebra (=MMA) in dimension three.
 Thus \ref{SY NS formula intro} can be applied to situations where the fibre is two--dimensional, and we expect to be able to extend some of the techniques in this paper to cover general minimal models of general Gorenstein 3-folds.
 We also remark that \ref{SY NS formula intro} is known in special situations; it generalises \ \cite[3.6, 4.20]{SY}, which dealt with Kleinian singularities, and \cite[6.12]{NS}, which dealt with specific examples of smooth 3-folds with mutations of NCCRs given by quivers with potentials at vertices with no loops.

 It is also possible to track moduli from $\upnu_i\Lambda$ to moduli on $\Lambda$, see \ref{stab change b and c}\eqref{stab change b and c 2}.
 This leads to the following corollary.

 \begin{cor}[{=\ref{see the flop}}] With the running hypothesis $f\colon X\to \Spec R$ as above, assume that either $f$ is a flopping contraction, or a minimal model.
-Let $\Lambda:=\End_R(N)$ from \eqref{VdBfunctor}, and consider the GIT chamber decomposition $\Uptheta$ associated to $\Lambda$, with co-ordinates $\upvartheta_i$ for $i\neq 0$ (where $\upvartheta_0$ corresponds to the summand $R$ of $N$).
+Let $\Lambda:=\End_R(N)$ from \eqref{VdBfunctor}, where $N$ automatically has $R$ as a summand, and consider the GIT chamber decomposition $\Uptheta$ associated to $\Lambda$, with co-ordinates $\upvartheta_i$ for $i\neq 0$ (where $\upvartheta_0$ corresponds to the summand $R$ of $N$).
 Pick an indecomposable non-free summand $N_i$, and consider the $b_j$ defined in \ref{SY NS formula intro} (for the case $M:=N$).
 Then the region

 defines a chamber in $\Uptheta(\Lambda)$, and for any parameter $\upvartheta$ inside this chamber,

 where $X^+$ denotes the flop of $X$ at $C_i$.
 Thus the flop, if it exists, is obtained by crashing through the single wall $\upvartheta_i=0$ in $\Uptheta(\Lambda)$. \end{cor}